 You can deploy to your own Kubernetes cluster or give Okteto Cloud a try.
 Okteto Cloud is a development platform for Kubernetes applications.
 Sign up today to get a free developer account with 4 CPUs and 8GB of RAM.

 deployment.apps "hello-world" created

-One command and a dev version of your application is ready to go 😎.
+This is cool!
+You typed one command and a dev version of your application just runs 😎.

 MacOS / Linux

 WindowsDownload https://downloads.okteto.com/cli/okteto.exe and add it to your `$PATH`.